 - How can we learn more about our worshipers?
 Go to Help for Congregations.

 - How can we learn more about our community?
 Data on communities are available at Research Services' Demographics site and the Religious Congregations and Membership site (click on "GIS Maps" in the right hand column).

 - Where can I find information about what Presbyterians think about a particular issue?
 This type of information can be found under Presbyterian Panel.

 - Do you do Genealogical Research?
 No, please see the section above on Genealogical research.

 - Can you help me locate my baptism or my parents' marriage certificate records?
 No, please contact the Presbyterian Historical Society.

 - Can you help me contact a retired minister friend of mine (or a former pastor) from 20 years ago?
 Yes, the Minister Inquiry Search will allow you to find the current address of Presbyterian ministers.
-If you do not find what you need there, send a request to Ida Smith-Williams and if the minister has not died or transferred to another denomination Ida will help you with contact information.
+If you do not find what you need there, send a request to Ida Smith and if the minister has not died or transferred to another denomination Ida will help you with contact information.

 - I want to know more about a congregation I am thinking of joining (or serving).
 Do you have information on individual congregations?
 Yes, go to Research Services' Ten-Year Trends site.